What is Swing Trading ?

 There are several common strategies used in swing trading.
 One strategy is breakout trading, which involves entering a trade when a stock breaks out of a defined range or pattern.
 This strategy aims to capture the momentum of the breakout and ride the stock's price movement until it shows signs of reversal.

-Counter-trend trading is another strategy used in swing trading.
-This strategy involves taking trades against the prevailing trend, with the expectation that the price will reverse and move in the opposite direction.
-Counter-trend traders look for signs of exhaustion or reversal patterns to enter their trades.
+Counter-trend trading is another swing trading strategy.
+It means trading against the current trend, expecting the price to reverse.
+Counter-trend traders look for signs that a trend is weakening or for reversal patterns to enter their trades.

 Common Strategies Used in {Swing Trading}